bluestatedigital/SocialEEsta/README.markdown

 ###Optional Parameters

-- type  :  "html5" or "iframe"  :  Default value: "html5"  :  Defines whether to use HTML5 version or iframe version of the Follow button.
+- type  :  "html5" or "iframe"  :  Default value: "html5"  :  Defines whether to use HTML5 version or iframe version of the Follow Button.
-- show_screen_name  :  "yes" or "no"  :  Default value: "yes"  : Defines whether to show the user's screen name
+- show_screen_name  :  "yes" or "no"  : Default value: "yes"  :  Defines whether to display the username within the button
-- follower_count  :  "yes" or "no"  :  Default value: "no"  :  Whether to display the follower count adjacent to the Follow button.
+- follower_count  :  "yes" or "no"  :  Default value: "no"  :  Whether to display the follower count adjacent to the follow button.
 - lang  :  Default value: "en"  :  Specify the language for the button using ISO-639-1 Language code.
 Defaults to "en" (english).
-- size  : "large" or "medium  :  Default value: "medium"  : Specifies the size of the follow button.
+- size  : "large" or "medium  :  Default value: "medium"  : Specifies the size of the button.

 ###Javascript button specific parameters — not supported with iframe version